NOSALRO/robot_dart/src/docs/docs/faq.md

 {{ROBOT_POOL_EVAL}}

 ## **I need to simulate many worlds with camera sensors in parallel.
 How can I do this?**
-On [magnum_contexts.cpp](https://github.com/resibots/robot_dart/blob/master/src/examples/magnum_contexts.cpp) you can find an example showcasing the use of many worlds with camera sensors in parallel
+On [magnum_contexts.cpp](https://github.com/resibots/robot_dart/blob/master/src/examples/magnum_contexts.cpp) you can find an example showcasing the use of many worlds with camera sensors in parallel.
+The main takeaway is that we need to pre-allocate OpenGL contexts so that each thread can take one and use it to render their worlds.
 {{CAMERAS_PARALLEL}}

 ## **I do not know how to use waf.
 How can I detect RobotDART from CMake?**

 You need to use `waf` to build RobotDART, but when installing the library a CMake module is installed.
 Thus it is possible use RobotDART in your code using CMake.
 You can find a complete example at [cmake/example](https://github.com/resibots/robot_dart/blob/master/cmake/example).
 In short the CMake would look like this: